Trinity the Tuck

-Ryan A. Taylor, known professionally as Trinity "The Tuck" Taylor or just Trinity the Tuck (born December 10, 1985), is an American drag queen and recording artist best known for competing on the ninth season of RuPaul's Drag Race and for winning the fourth season of RuPaul's Drag Race All Stars, shared with Monét X Change.
+Ryan A. Taylor, known professionally as Trinity "The Tuck" Taylor or just Trinity the Tuck (born December 10, 1984), is an American drag queen, television personality, and recording artist best known for having competed on the ninth season of RuPaul's Drag Race and for having won the fourth season of RuPaul's Drag Race All Stars, shared with Monét X Change.
 She went by Trinity "the Tuck" Taylor on her original season, but on the first episode of All Stars, she indicated that she would henceforth go simply by Trinity the Tuck.

-Trinity recently competed on the seventh season of RuPaul's Drag Race All Stars, the first all winners edition of the franchise.
+Trinity additionally competed on the seventh season of RuPaul's Drag Race All Stars, the first all-winners edition of the franchise.